MicrosoftDocs/learn/learn-pr/aspnetcore/build-web-api-minimal-spa/includes/3-exercise-create-front-end.md

 ## Build the Pizza component

 Build the parent component that manages state for the pizza list.
+The initial data is hard-coded in the component.
+Later, you'll move the data to a server.

 1. Create a file in the _src_ subdirectory named  _Pizza.jsx_ and give it the following content: